SenteonLLC/senteonllc.github.io/version/latest/Settings.md

 # Command Center Settings - Managed Account Console

+Managed Account Settings affect Senteon functionality, but only affect resources within that specific Managed Account

 ## General Settings

 **Configuration Drift Management**

-This setting defines Senteon's reponse to configuration drift on all endpoints underneath the Managed Account.
+This setting defines Senteon's reponse to configuration drift on all Endpoints registered to the Managed Account.

 |   Option    | Description |
 |:-----------:|:-----------:|